5 Cool Facts About Bears

 Around the world, bears have become subject to an array of exploitation including bear circuses, bear baiting, and bear dancing.

-We're working to end the abuse of wild animals used for entertainment, but we can't do it alone.
+We're working to end the abuse of wild animals used for entertainment, but we can't do it without your support.